ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

 usage: amd-smi list [-h] [--json | --csv] [--file FILE] [--loglevel LEVEL]
                     [-g GPU [GPU ...] | -U CPU [CPU ...] | -O CORE [CORE ...]]

-Lists all the devices on the system and the links between devices.
+Lists all detected devices on the system.
-Lists the BDF, UUID, KFD_ID, and NODE_ID for each GPU and/or CPUs.
+Lists the BDF, UUID, KFD_ID, NODE_ID, and Partition ID for each GPU and/or CPUs.
 In virtualization environments, it can also list VFs associated to each GPU with some basic information for each VF.

-options:
+List Arguments:
-  -h, --help                  show this help message and exit -g, --gpu GPU [GPU ...]
+  -h, --help               show this help message and exit -e                       Enumeration mapping to other features.
+                               Includes CARD, RENDER, HSA_ID, HIP_ID, and HIP_UUID.

+Device Arguments:
+  -g, --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
                            ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                            ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                            ID: 2 | BDF: 0002:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                            ID: 3 | BDF: 0003:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
                              all | Selects all devices -U, --cpu CPU [CPU ...]
 Select a CPU ID from the possible choices:
                               ID: 0
                               ID: 1